Mirrrrrow/rp_core/README.md

 - Each NPC has custom interaction options.
 - Supports blips and preset actions like sending notifications or executing custom commands.

+### 🚗 Vehicle IDs

+- Vehicles are identified by their vehicle IDs, stored with statebags.
+- This id also indicates what the vehicle is:
+  - e.g 6 numbers -> normal vehicle
+  - e.g 3 numbers -> rental vehicle
+  - e.g x numbers -> gov / state vehicle
+  - e.g x numbers -> faction vehicle

 ### 🚗 Vehicle Rental

 - Rent vehicles at designated locations.